 However, it’s also critical to understand that, if sleep deprivation is similar to intoxication, you’re putting both your own safety and the safety of other motorists at risk if you choose to get behind the wheel when you haven’t had enough sleep.

 You may be a responsible driver who would never operate a motor vehicle while drunk.
 You should also refrain from doing so when sleep-deprived.

 Unfortunately, you can’t control the decisions others make.
 Thus, you might one day be harmed in an accident in the Los Angeles area because a motorist with whom you’re sharing the road is tired.

 You may be eligible to receive financial compensation for your medical bills and related losses if this ever happens.
-For more information, review your case with a Los Angeles car accident lawyer at the Law Offices of Howard Craig Kornberg.
+For more information, review your case with a Los Angeles car accident lawyer at the Law Offices of Howard Kornberg.
 Get started today by calling us at 310-474-5588 or contacting us online.